What Kinds of Scuba Octopus Regulators are There?

 At the end of all of this, you are likely to be wondering how much you will be spending on a regulator that will help save your life.
 While you might be wanting to get out there and buy something expensive, you should really take a step back.

 A cheap model will do this just like an expensive one.
-If your regulator is uncomfortable, you don’t have to shell out a lot of money for a whole new regulator.
-You can instead replace the mouthpiece and see if that improves what’s going on.
+If your second stage diving regulator is uncomfortable, you don’t have to shell out a lot of money for a whole new diving regulator.
+You can instead replace the mouthpiece of the second stage and see if that improves what’s going on.

 It doesn’t matter how much money you’re paying for it, but it does matter how much testing you do with the model.
 Some models work well in certain scenarios and some work fairly well across most.